Dutch Apple Fritters (Appelbeignets aka Appelflappen)

 If you don’t have a warm place to rest your batter, you can use your oven.
 Preheat the oven to 95°F – 104°F ( 35°C – 40°C. Turn the oven off when it gets to 104°F. The oven will act as a warm place for the batter to rest and help it rise.
 If you feel the batter needs more warmth you can turn the heat back on and increase the warmth to 122°F – 50°C max.
 Make sure you don’t increase the warmth any higher.
 And always turn OFF the oven once it reaches the desired heat.
 Don’t leave it one while the batter is in the oven.
 Keep the bowl with the batter covered with a damp cloth.

-Always use sunflower oil or peanut oil for the fritters.
+Preferably use sunflower oil or peanut oil for the fritters.
+If you don’t have these, use a neutral vegetable oil.

 Keep the temperature of your oil consistent, if you don’t have a deep fryer, use a thermometer that’s save to use with hot oil to check the temperature regularly.